loichuder/h5web-jupyter-tests/README.md

 ### The test App: `test-app`

 This is a React App to test the import into a "normal" React context (rather than JupyterLab).

+## Tests, problems and fixes

+See the file [HISTORY.md](./HISTORY.md) for the history of the tests, problems encountered and associated fixes for each branch.